-You have been accepted to participate in Living Latin in Rome, an intensive summer Latin program organized by the Paideia Institute for Humanistic Study, Inc. We are very much looking forward to helping you develop your knowledge of Latin and spending some time getting to know you amidst the amazing landscape of Rome this summer.
+You have been accepted to participate in Living Latin in Rome.
+We are very much looking forward to helping you develop your knowledge of Latin, and to spending time getting to know you amidst the enchanting landscape of Italy this summer.

 The course organizers will provide you with a packet with all necessary readings and assignments.
 In order to facilitate classroom discussions, we request that all participants have access to the same dictionary and grammar books.

 We recommend that participants familiarize themselves with Allen and Greenough’s New Latin Grammar, though it is not required to bring a copy of it.
 A free PDF is available here.

 All participants should have access to A Latin Dictionary by Lewis & Short.